-Synthetic roundslings shall be used in accordance with ASME B30.9 and OEM recommendations.
-Roundslings shall be used only in the lifting application for which they were designed by the OEM, and in strict compliance with the OEM's instructions.
+Synthetic roundslings shall be used in accordance with ASME B30.9 and Original Equipment Manufacturer recommendations.
+Roundslings shall be used only in the lifting application for which they were designed by the OEM and in strict compliance with the OEM's instructions.
 For new roundslings, a certificate of proof test shall be retained in the history file for the life of the sling.
+Where a synthetic roundsling is used in a choker hitch, the straight-line rated load shall be reduced to reflect the efficiency percentages shown in NAVFAC P-307 table 14-3.
+They shall not be used in a choker hitch if the sling OEM recommends against this practice.